What Attracts House Centipedes To Your Home?

 • The moisture issues listed above.

 • Ornamental plants and other vegetation.
-There are many bugs that feed on plants, and those centipedes will feed on these plant-eating pests.
+Many bugs feed on plants, and centipedes feed on these plant-eating pests.

 • Rocks and other hard objects used in landscape design.
 Have you ever flipped a rock over and found several kinds of bugs underneath.
 Most of those bugs are food for centipedes.